Hot weather across the network

 - Buckling of track

-As the temperature rises across our network here are a few tips to help you keep comfortable in hot weather.
+Hot temperatures - as temperatures rise across our network, here are a few tips to help you keep comfortable and safe in hot weather:

 - Carry water with you